SAP-samples/cap-cds-hands-on/exercises/07/README.md

 }
 ```

-### Consider the reverse relationship from suppliers to products
+## Define the reverse relationship from suppliers to products

 What if we wanted to try to follow the relationship the other way round, from
 suppliers to the products they have?

 Well, first we should add the `Suppliers` entity to the `Simple` service we
 have, as right now only `Products` is exposed.
+This is so that we'll be able
+to test out our second relationship definition.

 👉 Edit `srv/simple.cds` and add another projection so that it looks like this: